 ICANN, Civil Society: Deleted

-Ensuring that there continues to be an enabling approach to the governance of the Internet, which ensures that it keeps and maintains its innovative capabilities and capacity for development, that drives economic and social wellbeing amongst peoples of the World.
+[Ensuring that there continues to be an enabling approach to the governance of the Internet, which ensures that it keeps and maintains its innovative capabilities and capacity for development, that drives economic and social wellbeing amongst peoples of the World.]

-Canada, Government: [Ensuring that there continues to be an enabling approach to the governance of the Internet, which ensures that it keeps and maintains its innovative capabilities and capacity for development, that drives economic and social wellbeing amongst peoples of the World.]
+Canada, Government: [Ensuring that the Internet keeps and maintains its innovative capabilities and capacity for development, that drives economic and social wellbeing amongst peoples of the World.]

 ICANN, Civil Society: Deleted

-Reaching consensus on how to enhance cooperation among all stakeholders in issues related to internet, but not the day to day technical issues.
+[Reaching consensus on how to enhance cooperation among all stakeholders in issues related to internet, but not the day to day technical issues].

-UK, Government: [Reaching consensus on how to enhance cooperation among all stakeholders in issues related to internet, but not the day to day technical issues].
+UK, Government: [Reaching consensus on enhanced cooperation among all stakeholders in issues related to internet, but not the day to day technical issues].

 ISOC, Civil Society: Deleted